 Every engine requires four basic ingredients to start: sufficient cranking speed, good compression, adequate ignition voltage (with correct timing) and fuel (a relatively rich air/fuel mixture initially).
-So any time an engine fails to start, you can assume it lacks one of these four essential ingredients.
+So if your car fails to start, you can assume it lacks one of these four essential ingredients.
 But which one?

 To find you, you need to analyze the situation.
 If the engine won't crank, you are probably dealing with a starter or battery problem.
 Has the starter been acting up? (unusual noises, slow cranking, etc.).
 Is this the first time the engine has failed to crank or start, or has it happened before?
 Have the starter, battery or battery cables been replaced recently?
 Might be a defective part.
 Has the battery been running down?
 Might be a charging problem.
 Have there been any other electrical problems?
 The answers to these questions should shed some light on what might be causing the problem.